Marvel Studios Will Release Three Movies A Year From Here On

 According to Cinema Blend, Feige wants the pace of the MCU to be very steady and to introducer smaller characters fans may not be familiar with.

 “It’s one of the reasons we’ve expanded to three films a year, is so that we could do the sequels to films that people have responded to — because we love to make continuing stories with characters people have responded to — but also keep doing the stuff that nobody’s ever heard of, and people go, ‘Why are you doing that?’
 That’s fun.
 And that’s what Phase One was built on, Phase Two was built on, Phase Three was built on, is having that… Whenever we announce the next year, two years, three years, five years, whatever we’re going to announce, there will be plenty of those that, maybe people in the know like yourself will know what they are, but the world at large will go, ‘What is it?
 Why are they doing that?’
-That’s exciting, for sure,” Feige explained.
+That’s exciting, for sure.”

 Marvel Will Reveal Its Phase 4 Plans After #Avengers4 https://t.co/xCSqeVVu88 pic.twitter.com/lXLc1RA1sK